On the frozen wastes of Kastria…

-Sue: OK, forget Torchwood, it’s The Addams Family meets Lord of the Rings.
+Sue: Okay, forget Torchwood, this is The Addams Family meets Lord of the Rings.

 Me: You’re mad, love.

-Sue: The hand doesn’t appear to have grown very much.
-At this rate, we’ll be here all day waiting for it to sprout a forearm.
+Sue: The hand hasn’t grown very much.
+We’ll be here all day waiting for it to sprout a forearm.

-The episode concludes with Driscoll stepping into the reactor core.
-This starts a chain reaction.
+Driscoll steps into the reactor core, which starts a chain reaction.

 Sue: This is really good.
-I still have no idea what the scene at the beginning has to do with anything, but that wasn’t bad at all.
+I have no idea what that scene at the beginning has to do with anything, but that wasn’t bad at all.
 Oh, and Neil?

 Sue: It’s all gone a bit Chernobyl.
 If the explosion doesn’t kill them, the radiation will.
-Unless they come up with a sci-fi explanation for it.
+Unless they come up with a sci-fi explanation.

-Sue: OK, fair enough.
-But Watson should probably phone his wife back before she books a luxury cruise with the insurance.
+Sue: Okay, fair enough, but Watson should phone his wife before she books a luxury cruise with his life insurance.

-Sue: Eldrad sounds like a whale.
-The hand is going to turn into a crap monster, isn’t it?
+Sue: The hand is going to turn into a crap monster, isn’t it?

-Watson requests a nuclear strike on the nuclear reactor and the RAF oblige him in less than ten minutes flat.
+Watson requests a nuclear strike on the reactor and the RAF are only too happy to oblige.

 Me: That must have been some phone call.